 Created by executive producers Dottie Dartland and Chuck Lorre, the comedy took much of its inspiration from so-called culture-clash "fish out of water" situations.
 The show earned eight Golden Globe nominations, six Emmy Award nominations, and six Satellite Awards nominations.
 Elfman earned a Golden Globe in 1999 for Best Actress.

-A unique team investigates the shocking reappearance of Alcatraz's most notorious prisoners, fifty years after they vanished.
+A unique team, consisting of a federal agent, a police officer and a conspiracy theory novelist, investigate the shocking reappearance of Alcatraz's most notorious prisoners, fifty years after they supposedly vanished.